Pykrete: In the media

-In the same year, the story of Pyke and pykrete in the Second World War also played an important role in Giles Foden's book Turbulence, about a (fictitional) British meteorologist and his contributions to D-Day weather forecasting.
+In the same year, the story of Pyke and pykrete in the Second World War also played an important role in Giles Foden's book Turbulence, about a (fictitious) British meteorologist and his contributions to D-Day weather forecasting.
 The main character is also involved in the post-War pykrete effort.

 In 2010, the BBC programme Bang Goes the Theory episode 26 tested a 20 ft, 5-tonne pykrete boat made with hemp rather than wood pulp.
 All four presenters, Jem Stansfield, Dallas Campbell, Liz Bonnin, and Yan Wong, had to be rescued from Portsmouth Harbour after the boat took on water through the engine mounts.
 It eventually capsized after melting much faster than anticipated in the warmer-than-expected September waters.

 2013 German TV station WDR's programme Kopfball experimented with pykrete but replaced the woodpulp by hemp-fibres.
 A 5 cm (2.1 inch)-thick plate withstood even more than 80 kg without breaking, it only started to bend.

 Neal Stephenson's 2015 novel Seveneves describes the fictional use of pykrete to construct low Earth orbit habitats and spaceship hulls.

 99% Invisibles third volume of mini-stories podcasts includes an article about Project Habbakuk and the creation, proposal, and eventual scrapping of pykrete as a useful building material during WWII.

 The Science & Futurism with Isaac Arthur YouTube episode "Colonizing Ceres" describes the fictional use of pykrete to construct a dome habitat on an asteroid to be mined.

-In 2025, Season 11 Episode 3, All Hallows Eve, of The Brokenwood Mysteries, the murder weapon turns out to be a pykrete knife.
+In the 2025 episode "All Hallows Eve" of The Brokenwood Mysteries, the murder weapon turns out to be a pykrete knife.